 Asbestos

 Staff will be made aware of the areas in the school where there is known to be asbestos.
 This is to ensure they understand how it is being managed and what to do in the event that they notice that it is becoming damaged.

-Staff will be made aware that they must not disturb areas where there is known asbestos.
-If there are any concerns they must contact the Head teacher and/or Site Manager, immediately.
+Priorslee and Buildwas Academy have no asbestos on site.

 The Asbestos Survey (where applicable) is kept in reception and will be brought to the attention of all contractors whose work will or could disturb the fabric of the building.
 The school specific Asbestos Management plan is located in the front of the survey.